-The large PG values derived from 0a days have received attention previously.
-For example, in a short comparison between 1922 and 1930, the annual mean PG from the 0a days was greater than the mean PG found using disturbed days, from which only the positive values were used (OYB30, p159).
-Further, the large PG values occurring on 0a days could not be explained quantitatively by assuming likely local particulate air pollution (Harrison, 2004).
+tween 1922 and 1930, the annual mean PG from the 0a classified days was greater than the mean PG found using disturbed days, from which only the positive values were used (OYB30, p.
+159).
+Further, the large PG values occurring on 0a d could not be explained quantitatively by assuming likely local particulate air pollution (Harrison, 2004).
 To do so required conditions comparable with those at Kew, which had substantial smoke pollution.
-The Ebert data (Section 3.1) also indicated average ion concentrations in the early part of the record typical of a relatively unpolluted site (Sulo et al., 2022; Hõrrak et al., 2000).
+The Ebert data (Sect.
+3.1) also indicated average ion concentrations in the early part of the record typical of a relatively unpolluted site (Sulo et al., 2022; Hõrrak et al., 2000).

-To explore and resolve these inconsistencies, data from the different periods using the different classification methods are presented in Figure 8, before and after the weapons contamination period.
+To explore and resolve these inconsistencies, data from the different periods using the different classification methods are presented in Fig. 8, before and after the weapons contamination period.
 Figure 8a shows boxplots of the Eskdalemuir PG data classified as 0a, 1a2a, Fair Weather (FW) and No Hydrometeors (NH) cases.
-The median PG from the 0a days is clearly greater than for the other cases, which have much more similar medians.
+The median PG from the 0a classification is clearly greater than for the other cases, which have much more similar medians.
 The FW and NH data also show much less variability than for the 0a and 1a2a data.
-Comparing values from Lerwick where the same classifications were applied, Figure 8b, there is less spread between the four categories than for the data from Eskdalemuir, with the 0a and FW data more comparable.
-Taken together, it appears that the 0a PG values at Eskdalemuir were generally much greater than that obtained under any other classifications, at either Lerwick or Eskdalemuir.
+Comparing values from Lerwick where the same classifications were applied, Fig. 8b, there is less spread between the four categories than for the data from Eskdalemuir, with the 0a and FW data more comparable.
+Taken together, it appears that the 0a PG values at Eskdalemuir were generally much greater than those obtained under any other classifications, at either Lerwick or Eskdalemuir.